Publication year:

 Save the Children International,Save the Children Malawi

-Save the Children (SC) in Malawi has been monitoring the monthly household cost of a nutritious diet and assessing the level of affordability gaps across various household types since April 2021 using the Cost of the Diet (CotD) assessment research method.
-The initial phase of the research involved analysing twelve months of data utilising the World Food Programme’s (WFP) Minimum Expenditure Basket (MEB) food list.
-In September 2023, supported by funding from LIFT LAB, efforts to update the results up until July 2023 began, incorporating additional food price data for those months.
-This second phase of the CotD analysis aimed to integrate Save the Children’s Household Economy Analysis (HEA) and Cost of Diet (CotD) tools to forecast future changes in the affordability of a nutritious diet.
-The objective is to model interventions preemptively, prior to a crisis, to prevent a decline in the affordability of nutritious diets, thereby averting an increase in malnutrition.
+Save the Children (SC) in Malawi has been monitoring the monthly household cost of a nutritious diet and assessing affordability gaps across various household types since April 2021 using the Cost of the Diet (CotD) assessment research method.
+The objective of this ongoing assessment is to estimate trends in the minimum cost and affordability of a nutritious diet in Malawi and to integrate SC’s Household Economy Analysis (HEA) with CotD tools to forecast future changes in diet affordability.
+The goal is to pre-emptively model interventions to prevent a decline in the affordability of nutritious diets, thereby averting an increase in malnutrition.

 Read full abstract